 Seeks knowledge, mastery, specialisation

-Seeks power, influence, control of people / resources
+Seeks power, influence, control over people and resources

 Seeks innovation, identification with new, expressing creative potential